serena-mou/update_FB/README.md

 ## Set up FloatyBoat

-Plug in battery and turn on
+Plug in battery and turn on FloatyBoat

 Plug micro-USB cable from computer to micro-USB port on the grey box inside the FB